Political positions of Elizabeth Warren: Russia

 On July 11, 2018, Warren tweeted: "America is strongest when we work together with our allies – including the 28 NATO members who share our democratic values.
 Undermining NATO is a gift to Putin that @realDonaldTrump seems all too happy to give."

 During December 2018, in response to President Trump's October announcement that he intended to withdraw the United States from the Intermediate-Range Nuclear Forces Treaty, Warren was one of seven senators to cosponsor the Prevention of Arms Race Act of 2018, legislation prohibiting funding for a U.S. ground-launched or ballistic missile that had "a range of between 500 and 5,500 kilometers" until the administration provided a report meeting five specific conditions.
 Warren also cosponsored this legislation when it was reintroduced by Senator Jeff Merkley in the 116th United States Congress.

+Ukraine

+In August 2023 Warren visited Kyiv alongside fellow senators Richard Blumenthal and Lindsey Graham.
+She met with Ukrainian President Volodymyr Zelenskyy, and toured Kyiv, where they viewed destroyed Russian military vehicles and The Wall of Remembrance of the Fallen for Ukraine ahead of Ukraine's Independence Day.
+Warren also tweeted that she stands in solidarity with the people of Ukraine "fighting for survival and democracy".
+She later stated that during the visit she witnessed "the courage of the Ukrainian people who will lose this war if we [US] fail to provide assistance".

+In January 2025 Warren dissaproved of defense nominee Michael Duffey for alleged improper withholding of aid to Ukraine, violation of U.S. Constitution and disregarding of congressional authority.

 Latin America

 Cuba

 In July 2015, after the United States reopened its embassy in Havana, Cuba, Warren stated, "I'm not sure when it will work out to do that, but we're clearly on a path to try to develop a stronger relationship with the people of Cuba, and I think that's the right thing for us to do."